OpenPhone Plans & Pricing: Full Guide for 2026

 What You Need to Know About OpenPhone’s Starter Plan

 The Starter plan is genuinely barebones.
-It does not include call forwarding, call transfers, Analytics, AI summaries, or advanced integrations.
-If your team is even remotely growth-oriented, you’ll likely outgrow it within a few months.
-Most Starter users end up on the Business plan after their first quarter.
+It does not include call transfers, phone menus (IVR), Analytics, AI summaries for regular calls, automatic recording, or CRM integrations.
+AI call summaries on Starter only apply to calls handled by Sona.
+If your team is even remotely growth-oriented, you’ll likely outgrow it within a few months—most Starter users end up on the Business plan after their first quarter.

 OpenPhone’s Business Plan